 For the vast majority of us, university is the first time we live away from our family.
 With that new-found freedom to do as we please, without any parental discipline (yes!), it can be easy to slip into Netflix binge sessions and living off pot noodles and beans on toast.

-Staying fit while at university might prove to be a little tricky, but it can be a great time to be healthier than ever!
+With all that change, remembering to prioritise your health by staying fit while at university might prove to be a little tricky, but it doesn’t have to be!
+The good news is, this can be the perfect time to overhaul your outlook to fitness and get healthier than ever!
 Here’s a couple of tips on how to get started.

 Not into sports?